 “Once a language gets complex enough, programming in it is more like carving out a subset from an infinite sea of features, most of which we’ll never learn.
-Once a language feels infinite, the costs of adding further features to it are no longer apparent”. - Mark Miller
+Once a language feels infinite, the costs of adding further features to it are no longer apparent". - [Mark Miller]

-try proposal is an addition to the language that introduces a second mechanic to handle errors.
+The new try proposal is an addition to the language that introduces a second mechanic to handle errors.
 It is being introduced in response to data gathered from the 2018 Go Survey and a review of proposals that were submitted during the Go 2 proposal process.
 The conclusion the Go team made from these data gathering exercises was that Go developers wanted better error handling.

 If you look at this graph provided by the Go survey, you will see error handling lands at 5% for the biggest challenge faced by Go developers.